WISDEM/WISDEM/docs/examples/blade/tutorial.rst

 -----------------------------

 This example walks through a blade optimization problem with increasing complexity.
-All of the iterations use the same geometry input file, ``BAR0.yaml``, which describes a baseline design from the NREL-Sandia Big Adaptive Rotor (BAR) project.
+All of the iterations use the same geometry input file, ``BAR-USC.yaml``, which describes a baseline design from the NREL-Sandia Big Adaptive Rotor (BAR) project described in this GitHub [repository](https://github.com/NREL/BAR_Designs).
-This blade uses glass fiber-reinforced polymer in the spar cap design.
-The same ``modeling_options.yaml`` file is also common to all iterations and shows that all modules are called, the airfoil polars are discretized at 200 angles of attack, etc.
+This blade uses carbon fiber-reinforced polymer in the spar cap design.
+The same ``modeling_options.yaml`` file is also common to all iterations and shows that all WISDEM modules are called.
+The file has dozens of optional inputs hidden.
+The full list of inputs is available among the `modeling-options`_.
 The example file runs four cases one after the other for testing purposes.
 To run the cases one by one, make sure to comment out all cases at lines 15-18 except the case that should run.